zmking888/Version9/readme.txt

 M2000 Interpreter and Environment

-Version 9.0 revision 54 active-X
+Version 9.0 revision 55 active-X
-Currency added to Decimals
-use 1000& for long, 1000.23# for Currency, 1000@ for Decimals dot can be missing
+We can export to files (unicode or ansi) double, decimal and currency type, mixed with strings (csv).

 From revision 50: